dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

     All files created can be stored in root’s home directory unless a particular path is specified.

-&#x3009;First ensure the CNS deployment tool is available (it should already be installed)
+&#8680; First ensure the CNS deployment tool is available (it should already be installed)

     sudo yum -y install cns-deploy